 Chemical Product and Process Design Courses

 For a description of the courses, see Capstone Chemical Product and Process Design Courses: Industry and Faculty Interactions, an article prepared for the Capstone Design Conference, University of Illinois, May 31- June 2, 2012.
-Also, see the latest Course Syllabus, the list of Reserve Books in the Engineering Library, and a website that provides special assistance for CBE 400-459 students provided by the Librarians.
+Also, see the course syllabus for CBE 400 and for CBE 459, the list of Reserve Books in the Rosengarten Reserve Room, Ground Floor of the Van Pelt Library, and a website that provides special assistance for CBE 400-459 students provided by the Librarians.

 Student Design Projects

 The 2016-2017 Industrial Consultants have provided projects (2016-2017), currently being solved by 10 design groups (2016-2017).
 See the schedule of visits by the industrial consultants for Spring 2017.
 Also, see our recommendations for executing the CBE 459 design project in the Spring of 2017.